ibmua/testing-activations/README.md

 ![2 maxout layers](2-maxout.png)

 PReLU followed by one of [ELU, Softmax, Sigmoid, TanH, etc].
-1 neuron -> Wide with PReLU -> Narrower with ELU, or Softmax -> 1 neuron
+1 neuron -> Wide with PReLU -> Narrower with [ELU, Softmax, Sigmoid, TanH, etc] -> 1 neuron

 ![PReLU followed by ELU, or Softmax](bezier-pyramid.png)